sandeep-datta/blog/GradientDescent.md

 #### Restating the MSE() formula in terms of the weights

 * Since inputs and their corresponding outputs are fixed in the training phase the only thing that can change are the weights.
-	* Hence MSE can now be viewed as a function of all the weights.
+	* Hence MSE can now be viewed as a function of (all) weights.

 $$
 C(\vec{W}) = MSE(w_{1,1}, w_{1,2}, ..., w_{1,m}, w_{2,1}, w_{2,2}, ..., w_{2,m},  ..., w_{n,m})=\\\frac{1}{2mn} \sum_{\mu=1}^{m} \sum_{j=1}^{n}(y_{j,\mu} - f(\sum_{i=1}^{q} w_{j,i} \cdot x_{i, \mu}))^{2}